Arur Singh Shergill: Sarbarah

 Shergill was appointed a sarbarah to manage Darbar Sahib and the Akal Takht on 1 July 1902.
 He was appointed by Esquire Maclagan, Deputy Commissioner of Amritsar, to replace Colonel Jawala Singh.
+Arur Singh was a aristocrat and supported the Amritsar Singh Sabha which grew out of fashion by his time.

-On 2 May 1905, Shergill removed idols/images from the Darbar Sahib and prohibited the entry of Brahmins within the premises.
-This action was supported by the Tat Khalsa faction of the Singh Sabha movement, however the Arya Samaj, Brahmo Samaj, and other prominent organizations contested the move.
+On 2 May 1905, Shergill removed idols/images from the Darbar Sahib and prohibited the entry of Brahmins within the premises, after protests.
+This action was supported by the Tat Khalsa faction of the Singh Sabha movement (which Arur Singh was opposed to), however the Arya Samaj, Brahmo Samaj, and other prominent organizations contested the move.
 There would be a petition following the action signed by around 13,000 persons dispatched to the colonial British administration requesting that images be reinstated in the precincts of the shrine.

 Subsequent to the Jallianwala Bagh massacre on 13 April 1919, Shergill honored Reginald Dyer, the general who ordered the massacre, with a siropa.
 He thanked Dyer for their protection of the Darbar Sahib complex.
 According to Mohinder Singh's The Akali Movement, Arur Singh discussed with Dyer about the possibility of him becoming a Sikh at the siropa ceremony but Dyer declined on the basis of being unable to keep long-hair as a British official and giving-up smoking cigarettes.

 After being pressured by the Sikhs to resign, Shergill gave his resignation on 29 August 1920.